-So when Dutch theatre critics wrote of Guy Cassiers' adaptation of Marcel Proust' A la recherche du temps perdu, that this was the best Dutch theatre currently has to offer, that it was a masterpiece and that he was approaching perfection, I was at once curious and sceptical.
-Curious, because I'm always curious when something receives almost unanimous critical acclaim, sceptical because I don't think much of Dutch theatre, which I find terribly complacent, but maybe that is true of German, British and French theatre as well.
+So when Dutch theatre critics wrote of Guy Cassiers' stage adaptation of Marcel Proust' A la recherche du temps perdu, that this was the best Dutch theatre currently has to offer, that it was a masterpiece and that he was approaching perfection, I was at once curious and skeptical.
+Curious, because I'm always curious when something receives almost unanimous critical acclaim, and skeptical because I don't think much of Dutch theatre, which I find terribly complacent, but maybe that is true of German, British and French theatre as well.

 The world of art criticism is also heavily divided across disciplines.
 Dance critics, for example, don't write about theatre and I often wonder whether they ever go to a theatre performance, let alone to a museum of contemporary art.
-I've talked to various dance, art and architecture critics, who were completely oblivious of what is going on outside their discipline and then I'm not even talking about science or economics.
+Over the years I've spoken with various dance, art and architecture critics, who were completely oblivious of what is going on outside their discipline and then I'm not even talking about science or economics.
 This is why I am always a bit wary when I read sweeping claims about a work breaking new ground.

-One thing that struck me in the previews and reviews of Proust, was the praise for Cassiers' courage to adapt Proust's Remembrance of Things Past (or In Search of Lost Time) for theatre and the challenge of translating its 1,200 or 4,000 odd pages, depending on the edition, into four performances.
+One thing that struck me in the reviews of the Proust cycle by Guy Cassiers, was that critics praised Cassiers' courage to adapt Proust's Remembrance of Things Past (or In Search of Lost Time) for theatre, noticing the challenge of translating its 1,200 or 4,000 odd pages, depending on the edition, into four performances.
 I myself would have been far more impressed if he had created an evening long performance out of a two line haiku.
 But that's the thing, people are always impressed by size and quantity and that too, is a form of bias.

 Guy Cassiers and co-author Eric de Kuyper have focussed their adaptation on a few characters from the novel, Swann, Odette, Madame de Verdurin, Marcel, Albertine, Gilberte and Baron de Charlus.
 An interesting theatrical decision was to split the character of Marcel in two and have him played both as the adult writer looking back upon his life and as the young man whose life story is being told.
 This matches the structure of Remembrance of Things Past, which is not told in chronological order but jumps back and forth between past and present.